hrznstudio/keycloak-theme-hrznstudio/README.md

 <img alt="" src="docs/images/keycloak-local.png" width="512" height="300">

-To enable the GOV.UK theme in the local Keycloak server, follow steps 2 and 3 in [the “Using” section above](#using).
+To enable the HRZN.STUDIO theme in the local Keycloak server, follow steps 2 and 3 in [the “Using” section above](#using).

-You will now see the GOV.UK theme when logging into the local Keycloak server.
+You will now see the HRZN.STUDIO theme when logging into the local Keycloak server.
 Changes made to the theme files in `/govuk` will be visible on the local Keycloak server when you refresh the page in your browser.

 ### Testing Keycloak e-mails
 The local Keycloak server includes MailDev, a mock SMTP server that you can use to receive and view Keycloak e-mails.
 It is available on <http://localhost:8081>.